yututi/react-imperative-dialog-hook-factory/README.md

-# React imperative dialog hook
+# React imperative dialog hook factory

-A sample implementaion of dialog component using react hook that can use imperative.
+A sample implementaion of dialog hook using react hook that can use imperative.

 ## Installation
 ```